Las Vegas couple bound, tortured in violent mansion robbery

-LAS VEGAS (KLAS) — Four people accused in a Las Vegas valley robbery spree allegedly bound a couple in their mansion with duct tape and forced a woman’s head underwater in her own bathtub, documents the 8 News Now Investigators obtained said.
+LAS VEGAS (KLAS) — Four people accused in a Las Vegas valley robbery spree allegedly bound a couple in their mansion with duct tape and forced a woman’s head underwater in her own bathtub, according to documents obtained by 8 News Now in Las Vegas.

 Last month, Las Vegas Metro policed arrested Denzale Lee, 27; Raven Queen, 28; and Antonio Washington, 25, on charges relating to the series of burglaries, which officers said amounted to as many as 11.
 Henderson police arrested Queen and another man, Derrick Roberts, 26, in January for a home invasion and shooting there, they said.